 Medical Expert Witness

-This expert will assist the family, counsel, judge and jury in understanding the following: the standard of care for diagnosis and treatment, field-specific technical issues, and underlying facts.
+Experts will assist the family, counsel, judge and jury in understanding the following: the standard of care for diagnosis and treatment, field-specific technical issues, and underlying facts.
 The expert will help summarize the evidence from the medical records and depositions.
-An expert witness may testify in the form of expert opinions and conclusions drawn to a reasonable degree of certainty.
+An expert witness may testify in the form of expert opinions and conclusions drawn to a reasonable degree of medical speech pathology certainty.

-Karen Sheffler has extensive experience in medical speech-language pathology (SLP), specifically in the field of swallowing and dysphagia for the adult and geriatric population.
+Karen Sheffler, MS, CCC-SLP, BCS-S has extensive experience in medical speech-language pathology (SLP) since 1996, specifically in the field of swallowing and dysphagia for the adult and geriatric population.
 (She can make referrals to other speech-language pathology experts within the infant to pediatric populations.)
 She received her board-certification as a specialist in swallowing and swallowing disorders (dysphagia) in 2012, and she can offer a tremendous amount of assistance at any stage in the litigation process.

 Karen is now training fellow SLPs who are board-certified specialists in swallowing.
+George Barnes, MS, CCC-SLP, BCS-S is my highly qualified associate.
+He started training with me in early 2023.
 Growing our business (SwallowStudy & Associates, LLC) will help to provide greater national coverage of our dysphagia expert witness services for defense and plaintiff attorneys.

 Karen is detail oriented in her medical record reviews, writing thorough reports to outline the full timeline of events.
 Additionally, she can clearly summarize the key points in a case, which has helped to reach favorable resolutions faster.